DucTran182/Artist_Performance_Forecasting/README.md

 Step 1: Load data into the code
 Step 2: EDA to understand its structure and distribution as well as to prepare and transform for modeling
 Step 3: Visualize the data to get an overview before forecasting with matplotlib.pyplot
 Step 4: Build a forecasting model with Prophet
+P/s: I chose Prophet model because Prophet is designed to handle seasonality and trends in time series data.
+It’s particularly effective for data with strong yearly or weekly seasonal patterns, which can be common in streaming and viewership data due to annual music trends and release cycles.
+Especially, it is relatively easy to implement and interpret and have fewer hyperparameters to tune compared to more complex models.
+Step 5: Evaluate the Model